Hagnap/Design-Patterns-in-TypeScript/Behavioral-Design-Patterns/Observer-Pattern/README.md

   Step 1: Open your terminal

-  Step 2: Go into the "Strategy-Pattern" directory on your local machine.
+  Step 2: Go into the "Observer-Pattern" directory on your local machine.

   Step 3: Run the `node main.js` command in your terminal